bfljpg/osx-hp-245-g9/README.md

 # Here's the bugs

-Almost all elements fixed but randomly reboots while booting.
+Almost all elements fixed ~~but randomly reboots while booting~~.
+I'm trying this ESP with new ACPI patches right now.
+It seems like sleep problem solved.